Can Dogs Eat Black Eyed Peas? Health Benefits and Risks

 6. Verify for Salt Additions

-If you use processed or canned black-eyed peas, read the product label to see how much salt or sodium is added.
+If you use processed or canned black-eyed peas, read the product label to see how much salt or sodium is there.
 Dogs who consume too much salt risk developing sodium ion toxicity.
 To limit your dog’s sodium consumption, use unsalted or low-sodium options.

 7. Managing Portions